WORKS IN PROGRESS

 1.)
 June 14, 2020, Donald Trump's birthday, Flag Day (above).

 2.)
-October 2, 2020, the day Donald Trump is revealed by the media to have been diagnosed with Covid.
+October 2, 2020, the day Donald Trump announces on Twitter he has been diagnosed with Covid.

 3.)
 November 7, 2020 the day Donald Trump is declared by the media to have lost the election.

-1.)
-As background, a fictional day 3hr45 minute day in front of the Statue of Liberty constructed from a 27-hour, midnight East Coast to midnight West Cost, livestream webcam capture of the Statue of Liberty on Election Day, November 3, 2020.
+2.)
+As background, a fictional day 3 hour 45 minute day in front of the Statue of Liberty constructed from a 27-hour, midnight East Coast to midnight West Coast, livestream webcam capture of the Statue of Liberty on Election Day, November 3, 2020.
 The fictionalized day will start at midnight, proceed through sunrise, morning, afternoon, sunset, and end at midnight.

 The works consider the present state of social media production, which finds itself blurred between aggregations of financed media power and individuated perspectives.
 For me, the video work captured in front of the Statue of Liberty pushes forward a contemplation of idealist conceptions of liberty with respect to how they measure up in the present.
 Further, I believe the video's relation to Warhol's Empire emphasizes a distanced, digitally compressed, fragmented representation of material reality whereby the recording device no longer needs to be physically present in front of the object of representation.